 I love using shea butter for skincare, but raw, unrefined shea butter is pretty dense on its own.
 I know some people like to take just a bit in their hands and melt it as they rub it on, but I decided to whip up a body butter by mixing some of my shea stash with coconut oil, jojoba oil, and lavender essential oil.
 Why shea?
 Raw, and unrefined shea butter contains vitamins, minerals, and essential fatty acids that are awesome for your skin.
 Using shea is a centuries-old remedy for moisturizing and reducing skin inflammation.

 Now, let me warn you…this stuff is oily!
 It’s much thicker than a body lotion, and I probably wouldn’t wear it in a hot or humid climate.
 However, it’s an excellent body butter for dry winter skin, especially for spot-treating ashy knees and elbows.
 I especially like using it on my legs.
-I made a small batch because a little goes a long way, but you can easily tweak the measurements if you’d like more shea butter and less oil or vice versa.
-You can also cut the measurements in half to make a smaller sample version before you make a big batch.
+I made a small batch because a little goes a long way.

-Here’s what you’ll need to make shea and lavender body butter:
+Here’s what I use to make shea and lavender body butter:

 - 1/4 cup raw, unrefined shea butter